Poco F5 and Poco F5 Pro: Specs, Features, Price Tag And More

 The Poco F5 Pro has the same 6.7-inch FHD+ AMOLED display with a refresh rate of 120Hz but supports Dolby Vision and a higher peak brightness of 1,400 nits.
 The phone has a slightly bigger 5,160 mAh battery that also gets support of 67W wired fast charging and 30W wireless charging.
 The phone also comes with IP53 water and dust resistance certification.
 Unlike the side-mounted fingerprint scanner, the Poco F5 Pro gets an optical in-display fingerprint scanner.
 The camera setup on the rear and front remains unchanged as well.

 The biggest reason, however, to consider the Pro over the regular variant is the chipset.
 Poco is using the Qualcomm Snapdragon 8+ Gen 1 chip, which is faster and more capable than the Snapdragon 7+ Gen 2 chip.
 In simpler terms, this means that the Pro version will deliver a better gaming experience as well as a superior thermal management system.
-In fact, Games like Genshin Impact and Call of Duty: Mobile should effortlessly be enjoyed in the highest settings.
+In fact, games like Genshin Impact and Call of Duty: Mobile can be enjoyed effortlessly (on the highest of settings) on the F5 Pro.

-Samsung Galaxy S24 Ultra Rumours And Leaks: What Can We Expect From The New Flagship?
+Samsung Galaxy S24 Ultra Rumours And Leaks Hint At An Exciting iPhone 15 Rival

 (Hero and Featured Image Credits: Courtesy Poco)